mEyob/load-balancing-5G-hetnet/README.md

 *SmallCell* Inherits basic methods and attributes from *Cell* and adds more methods and attributes specific to the small cell.

-*Job*: A job is something the network is something the network is expected to handle such as elastic data traffic.
+*Job*: A job is something the network is expected to process such as elastic data traffic.
 It has key attributes like 'arrival time', 'remaining size' and 'origin'.

 *TraffGenerator*: A traffic generator class for both macro and small cells.
 Initiats an instance of the Job class and 'dispatches' it to a macro or small cell depending on system state and the active dispatching method.

-*Controller*: Initiallizes all the required instances from the above class and dictates how the simulation evolves.
+*Controller*: Initiallizes all the required instances from the above classes and dictates how the simulation evolves.